Law (for Non-Law School Students) (LW)

 LW 7512.
 Problems in Public Health Law.
 3 Hours.

-This course will explore the rationales for using law to protect and preserve the public’s health, the legal tools that may be used to achieve that end, and the conflicts and problems that may result from legal interventions.
-Topics discussed will include the use of law to reduce the spread of HIV and other infectious diseases, control of tobacco and other hazardous products, bioterrorism, and the threats TO CIVIL LIBERTIES AND MINORITY GROUPS engendered by all such legal efforts.
-This course is highly recommended for all students enrolled in the J.D./M.P.H. dual degree program, but is open to other students as well.
+Explores the rationales for using law to protect and preserve the public’s health, the legal tools that may be used to achieve that end, and the conflicts and problems that may result from legal interventions.
+Topics discussed include the use of law to reduce the spread of HIV and other infectious diseases, control of tobacco and other hazardous products, bioterrorism, and the threats to civil liberties and minority groups engendered by all such legal efforts.
+Students who do not meet course prerequisites may seek permission of instructor.

 LW 7525.
 Law and Economic Development.
 3 Hours.